normvcr/BLDEV/README.md

 >   git sparse-checkout init --cone

 1. Get the BLDEV source code
-> cat bldevFolddrs.txt | git sparse-checkout --stdin
+>   cat sparseFolders.txt | git sparse-checkout --stdin

 The advantage of this approach, is that proejcts may separately downloaded as convenient, but still reside within a common repository, thus avoiding redundant copies of common source code.